 Our cabin offered rocking chairs on our porch.
 A huge fire pit sat in the middle of the property for all of the cabins to enjoy.
-We received cabin service twice a day.
+Eddie and I received cabin service twice a day.
 Ice was delivered to our room in the evenings.

 Most of the cabin stewards we met were from a sister resort in Jamaica and it was their first time seeing snow.
 Their reactions were darling!
 The stewards were very friendly and a pleasure to chat with.

 Jenny Lake’s Dining

 The onsite restaurant at Jenny Lake was incredibly upscale.
 I was pleased to learn that a fellow West Virginian was the chef.

 Being a foodie, I was more than happy with the menu choices as well as the culinary take on the classic dishes.
 Moose-shaped butter pats, flowers sitting on the tables and around the lobby, and the china contributed to my delights.
 Be sure to try the huckleberry syrup for breakfast, a Wyoming specialty.